-BIOL 110 Biotechnology
+BIOL 110 Biotechnology with Lab 4 cr.

 This is an introductory science class designed to introduce biology majors and non-majors to the field of biotechnology.
 Biotechnology is a discipline generally based on recent advances in the field of recombinant DNA technology.
 It may be defined as any technology that uses living organisms or parts of organisms to make or modify products.
 This definition opens up the field to many thousands of years of human experimentation from wine and cheese making, to animal and plant breeding programs.
-The course will emphasize the applications of the various technologies including molecular genetics, microbiology, immunology, and cell biology in human society.
+The course will emphasize the applications of the various technologies including molecular microbiology, immunology, and cell biology in human society.
 Laboratory work, outside speakers, and field trips will be used to supplement lecture presentations.

 Examples of Biotech projects and companies in the State of Maine will be emphasized.

-BIOL 115 Botany
+BIOL 115 Botany with Lab 4 cr.